K-Yasar-Arafath/k-yasar-arafath/README.md

 ---

-> “The quieter you become, the more you can hear.” – Ram Dass
+> “Hack the system, but with purpose.” – Yasar Arafath K
 > Thank you for visiting my profile!